Transpiration

+Water and nutrient uptake

+Water is necessary for plants, but only a small amount of water taken up by the roots is used for growth and metabolism.
+The remaining 97–99.5% is lost by transpiration and guttation.
+Water with any dissolved mineral nutrients is absorbed into the roots by osmosis, which travels through the xylem by way of water molecule adhesion and cohesion to the foliage and out small pores called stomata (singular "stoma").
+The stomata are bordered by guard cells and their stomatal accessory cells (together known as stomatal complex) that open and close the pore.
+The cohesion-tension theory explains how leaves pull water through the xylem.
+Water molecules stick together or exhibit cohesion.
+As a water molecule evaporates from the leaf's surface it pulls on the adjacent water molecule, creating a continuous water flow through the plant.

+Two major factors influence the rate of water flow from the soil to the roots: the hydraulic conductivity of the soil and the magnitude of the pressure gradient through the soil.
+Both of these factors influence the rate of bulk flow of water moving from the roots to the stomatal pores in the leaves via the xylem.
 Mass flow of liquid water from the roots to the leaves is driven in part by capillary action, but primarily driven by water potential differences.
-If the water potential in the ambient air is lower than the water potential in the leaf airspace of the stomatal pore, water vapor will travel down the gradient and move from the leaf airspace to the atmosphere.
+If the water potential in the ambient air is lower than that in the leaf airspace of the stomatal pore, water vapor will travel down the gradient and move from the leaf airspace to the atmosphere.
 This movement lowers the water potential in the leaf airspace and causes evaporation of liquid water from the mesophyll cell walls.
-This evaporation increases the tension on the water menisci in the cell walls and decreases their radius and thus the tension that is exerted on the water in the cells.
-Because of the cohesive properties of water, the tension travels through the leaf cells to the leaf and stem xylem where a momentary negative pressure is created as water is pulled up the xylem from the roots.
-As evaporation occurs at the leaf surface, the properties of adhesion and cohesion work in tandem to pull water molecules from the roots, through xylem tissue, and out of the plant through stomata.
+This evaporation increases the tension on the water menisci in the cell walls and decreases their radius, thus exerting tension in the cells' water.
+Because of the cohesive properties of water, the tension travels through the leaf cells to the leaf and stem xylem, where a momentary negative pressure is created as water is pulled up the xylem from the roots.
 In taller plants and trees, the force of gravity pulling the water inside can only be overcome by the decrease in hydrostatic pressure in the upper parts of the plants due to the diffusion of water out of stomata into the atmosphere.
-Water is absorbed by the roots by osmosis, and any dissolved mineral nutrients travel with it through the xylem.

-The cohesion-tension theory explains how leaves pull water through the xylem.
-Water molecules stick together or exhibit cohesion.
-As a water molecule evaporates from the surface of the leaf, it pulls on the adjacent water molecule, creating a continuous flow of water through the plant.

 Etymology

-We can see the history of the word transpiration when we break it down into trans, a Latin noun that means "across," and spiration, which comes from the Latin verb spīrāre, meaning "to breathe."
-The motion suffix adds the meaning "the act of," so we can see transpiration is, literally, "the ACT of breathing across," which clearly identifies vapor emission from plant leaves.
+The word transpiration comes from the words trans, a Latin preposition that means "across," and spiration, which comes from the Latin verb spīrāre, meaning "to breathe."
+The motion suffix adds the meaning "the act of," creating the meaning, "the ACT of breathing across."